EMachad0/dotfiles/README.md

 This repository contains my personal dotfiles.
 They are configuration files that are used to customize your system.

-## Installation

-To install these dotfiles, you can run the installation script `links.sh`.
-This script creates hard links to the `.dotfiles` of this directory.
-If the file already exists, it prompts the user if they want to replace it.

 ## Screnshots

 ### Iterm2 + Tmux